 After retiring I published a book on the apocryphal Adambooks (OUP), and edited with an introduction a collections of essays on Remarque's "All Quiet on the Western Front" for the Salem Press Critical Insights series (2010).
 I published a chapter for a handbook on Medieval Latin (OUP) on the relationship with vernacular languages, and several articles or translations for Festschriften and for encylopaedic works .

 A book on a medieval saint's legend -- that of the incestuous saint Gregorius -- appeared in 2012 (also for OUP).
 I have also completed an online bibliographical study of biblical apocrypha for OUP, updated in 2019, and various articles for essay collections, mainly on the First World War.
 A collection of my papers on War literature appeared in 2015.
 I continue to work as a literary translator (of Remarque and others), a recent publication being that of Walter Flex's war novel, The Wanderer Between the Two Worlds.
-A new translation of the sequel to All Quiet on the Western Front, The Way Back, will appear in 2019.
-A study of The Reception of the Legend of Hero and Leander appeared in Brill's Companions to Classical Reception series in 2019.
+A new translation of the sequel to All Quiet on the Western Front, The Way Back, appeared in 2019.
+A study of The Reception of the Legend of Hero and Leander appeared in Brill's Companions to Classical Reception series also in 2019.